aolney/ct-modular-book/docs/04-fun-mod-basic-concepts.md

 We'll use an oscillator for the generator and one extra module, an audio interface module, to connect the oscillator output to our speakers.
 For this patch only, I'm going to demonstrate using the video in Figure \@ref(fig:drone-demo) to explain the user interface of the modular software.

-(ref:drone-demo) [Youtube video](https://www.youtube.com/watch?v=EfIWUOgHmhM) describing the VCVRack/Cardinal interface and builing a drone patch.
+(ref:drone-demo) [Youtube video](https://www.youtube.com/watch?v=EfIWUOgHmhM) describing the VCVRack/Cardinal interface and building a drone patch.

 <div class="figure">
 <img src="downloadFigs4latex/drone-demo.jpg" alt="(ref:drone-demo)"  />